Man City transfer news: Premier League champions close in on Joao Cancelo signing | Goal.com

 Manchester City and Juventus are close to reaching a deal for right-back Joao Cancelo.

-Sources in Italy now indicate that further talks have taken place on Monday, and while City are still reluctant to meet Juventus’ top asking price, they are prepared to up their initial offer and conclude a deal.
+Sources in Italy now indicate that further talks have taken place on Monday, and while City are still reluctant to meet Juventus’ top asking price, they are prepared to up their initial offer.

 The 27-year-old has failed to secure regular first-team football during his two years in Manchester and is the subject of several offers from around Europe.